 On the same day (International Day against Queerphobia), Rukshana Kapali, a trans rights activist, renounced her citizenship/identity card, which identified her as an Others gender, and applied for an amendment to reflect her gender marker as Female—taking the first tangible action to challenge the forced third gender law.

 Gender recognition is only the most basic step to affirming and legally establishing one’s identity.
 Transgender persons in Nepal face violations in each and every sphere of their lives, and yet currently, there are no concrete legislative measures to protect trans persons from the violations they endure simply and specifically because they are trans persons.
 Despite this lack of real and functioning legislative measures, Nepal still enjoys the reputation of a transgender-friendly country and that “at least legally” Nepal has secured all rights for transgender individuals.
-There is still a need for an extensive overhaul of the law and the language of the law in order to address the inequalities faced by the trans and broader PoMSOGIESEC community in Nepal today.
+There is still a need for an extensive overhaul of the law and the language of the law in order to address the inequalities faced by the trans and broader PoMSOGIESC community in Nepal today.

-Moreover, as phrases like gender and sexual minorities are circulated in the Constitution and court rulings and celebrated by some PoMSOGIESEC people, there is also a need for legal definitions and to differentiate all identities that fall under these umbrella terms so as to ensure that transgender rights are neither conflated nor confused with the rights of other minorities.
+Moreover, as phrases like gender and sexual minorities are circulated in the Constitution and court rulings and celebrated by some PoMSOGIESC people, there is also a need for legal definitions and to differentiate all identities that fall under these umbrella terms so as to ensure that transgender rights are neither conflated nor confused with the rights of other minorities.